Launch Recite Me assistive technology

 Cllr Veronica Belcher (Chair of West Bletchley Council which is a large urban council)

-Cllr Macsene Isles-Ahite (Councillor – Broughton and MK Village Parish Council which is a large urban council)
+Cllr Macsene Isles-Ahite (Councillor – Broughton and MK Village Parish Council which is a medium urban council)

-Cllr Charlotte Hall (Chair of Old Woughton Parish Council which is a medium urban council)
+Cllr Charlotte Hall (Chair of Old Woughton Parish Council which is a small urban council)

 Cllr Sam Crooks (Ward Councillor – Liberal Democrats)